PawanSirsat/SplitWise/README.md

-Here's a more organized and user-friendly version of the installation guide for the SplitWise Clone, SpendShare:

 ---

-# **SpendShare Installation Guide**
+# **SplitWise Clone Installation Guide**

-**SpendShare** is a web application designed to help users manage group expenses, track payments, and view activity history.
+**SplitWise Clone** is a web application designed to help users manage group expenses, track payments, and view activity history.
 Follow this step-by-step guide to set up the application on your local machine.

 ---